-Select an Input Type form the drop-down list, whether
+Select an Input Type form the list, whether

 Windows Event Log or Log

 Click Advanced Parser Options, which opens the Advanced Parser Options panel.
 This allows you to specify how to parse the log, according to the following parsers.
-Some of the parsers require further input and have additional options, depending on the type chosen.For example for JSON, you must select a Time Type value from its drop-down, while optionally, you can specify additional event time and null field settings.
+Some of the parsers require further input and have more options, depending on the type chosen.For example for JSON, you must select a Time Type value from the list, while optionally, you can specify event time and null field settings.
 Meanwhile for REGEXP, you specify the regular expression for matching logs, along with the time format.
 See Log Inputs and Parsers for more information.